 household items and possessions if they are damaged, lost or

-choose the right one for you.
+right one for you.

 What is contents

 Contents insurance covers the personal possessions you have in